Pool Noodle Hacks That Will Improve Your Life

 Luggage Rack Protector

-I noticed several dings on my car door from opening and banging it against the garage wall.
-My grandkids had outgrown their pool noodles and I was about to throw the pool noodles away, but then I thought, “Whoa, this could be the solution!”
+I noticed several dings in my car door from opening and banging it against the garage wall.
+My grandkids had outgrown their pool noodles and I was about to throw them away, but then I thought, “Whoa, this could be the solution!”

 I cut the pool noodle in half, the long way, with a utility knife and fit it onto the studs in my garage.
-The pool noodle should stay put on its own, but for a more permanent solution, you can adhere the pool noodle to the studs with construction cement or a couple of nails. — John Greene.
-Voila, no more door dings.
+The pool noodle should stay put on its own.
+For a more permanent solution, adhere the pool noodle to the studs with construction cement or a couple of nails.
+Voilá, no more door dings. — John Greene.